 2. “On the website you can see what new books, new music and new audiobooks we have–and you can reserve them online.” —Patty, 5 years.

-3. Patrons don’t know that you can take the GED test for free and that there are classes for job help at the main branch downtown that help you with your resumes, job interviews and stuff like that.” –Tiffiny, 12 years.
+3. You can take the GED test for free and take classes that help with resumé, job interviews, and career guidance.” –Tiffiny, 12 years.

 4. “People should look on the website to see all the services we have available.
 People don’t use enough of what we have to offer.
 They can go into so many different links if they use the homepage to click on the various services.” —Anne, 10 years.

 5. Don’t leave young children unattended! —Caren, 5 years, Children’s Services.
 (My branch posts signs that say “Please remain with children 14 and younger at all times.”
 Those signs are there for a reason!)